kyweyote/test_filament/README.md

 ## Features
 - owner view, create, update, delete
 - patient view, create, update, delete
-- which treatement gives to which patient
+- which treatment gives to which patient
 - overview of patient count group by disease
-- graph of treatement
+- graph of treatment

 ## Installation